 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Blood and urine tests will be done.
 Symptoms will be treated as needed.
 The person may receive:

-- Medications (laxatives) to move the poison quickly through the body
+- Medicines (laxatives) to move the poison quickly through the body.

-- Medications to treat symptoms, such as nausea and vomiting, or those of an allergic reaction, such as swelling of the face or mouth or wheezing (diphenhydramine, epinephrine, or steroids)
+- Medicines to treat symptoms, such as nausea and vomiting, or those of an allergic reaction, such as swelling of the face or mouth or wheezing (diphenhydramine, epinephrine, or steroids).

+Most cases of swallowing dishwasher soap are not that harmful.
 How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
-The faster a patient gets medical help, the better the chance for recovery.
+The faster a person gets medical help, the better the chance for recovery.

 Swallowing poisons can have severe effects on many parts of the body.
 Damage can continue to occur to the esophagus and stomach for several weeks after the product is swallowed.
 Death may occur up to a month after the poisoning.